MailTape/MailTape-v1/_posts/2018-09-02-Kaja-Draksler.md

 # MailTape's selection

-## Kaja Draksler – Gledalec
+## Kaja Draksler Octet – Gledalec
-_Sanjay_: **"**I've been listening to '[Low Doses](https://firecrackerrecordings.bandcamp.com/album/firec020-low-doses)' from Les Graciés on repeat for most of this year.
-It's a genre-defying LP with a curious fusion of mystic beat geometry and electro-acoustic process unshackled from restrictive rhythmic lexicon.
-A hypnotic and trippy journey!**"**
+_Sanjay_: **"**One of my own favourite pianists.
+Kaja's most recent octet blends chorale settings of poetry, composed chamber-like passages and extended improvisation.
+The lyrics are drawn from the poems of Pablo Neruda and Andriana Minou with herself on piano, Björk Níelsdóttir and Laura Polence on vocals; Ada Rave and Ab Baars on clarinet and tenor sax; George Dumitriu on violin and viola; Lennart Heyndels on bass; and Onno Govaert on drums and percussion.**"**

 ## Cara Stacey & Camilo Ángeles – Cederberg
 _Sanjay_: **"**Alexandra Drewchin's '[Eartheater](http://www.eartheater.solar/)' project is an equally omnivorous offering this morning.
 Skittering and folding in on itself, Alexandra experiments with varying ratios of the technological and the analogue and synthesises them into a dreamy cosmic lullaby.**"**